-Well er here we go again I guess, but this time the story is somewhat different.
-My mate Barnes has finally decided that he wants another motorbike, I tried to convince him for years that life without a bike is a sad life.
+Well here we go again I guess, but this time the story is somewhat different.
+My mate Brian has finally decided that he wants another motorbike, I tried to convince him for years that life without a bike is a sad life.
 He met with some mates recently who asked him to join them on their next European ride and so he asked me what I thought.

 Barnes rode the VFR down to our meeting in France and he was really impressed, the bike is an amazing long distance mile eater for sure.
 He was cynical mainly because as he knew they were never a commercial success, but a long ride is always very interesting.

 Stop press: Meeting point is now fixed as Barnes booked a flight to Bergamo near Milan so I have booked us a hotel.
 Here we go!!!!!!
 North Italy instead of France this time…..